top of page

 Dr. Philip Baldwin

-Dr. Philip Baldwin, SYS Artistic Director and Symphony Conductor
+Dr. Philip Baldwin, SYS Artistic Director and Symphony Orchestra Conductor

-Phil Baldwin is the Artistic Director and Conductor of the Spokane Youth Symphony and Violin Professor and conductor of the Whitworth University Symphony Orchestra.
-He earned a D.M.A. at The Ohio State University where he received the Distinguished Dissertation Award for his work on the violin sonatas of William Bolcom.
-His distinguished violin teachers include Rafael Druian, Raphael Hillyer, Yuri Mazurkevich, Andrew Jennings, Alan Bodman and Michael Davis.
-As a fellowship recipient, he attended the Conductor’s Institute of South Carolina and studied under distinguished teachers Paul Vermel, Kate Tamarkin, and Donald Portnoy.
-He has also trained with Wayne Toews at the Saito International Conducting School.
+Dr. Philip Baldwin is the Artistic Director and Conductor of the Spokane Youth Symphony and Violin Professor and conductor of the Whitworth University Symphony Orchestra.
+Dr. Baldwin earned a D.M.A. at The Ohio State University, where he received the Distinguished Dissertation Award for his work on the violin sonatas of William Bolcom.
+As a fellowship recipient, Dr. Baldwin attended the Conductor’s Institute of South Carolina and studied under distinguished teachers Paul Vermel, Kate Tamarkin, and Donald Portnoy and trained with Wayne Toews at the Saito International Conducting School.

-Dr. Baldwin has served on the boards of the Maryland and Utah American String Teachers Association state chapters, is the president-elect of the Washington chapter.
-He has chaired the ASTA state solo competition and certificate-program examinations.
-He has presented lectures at eight ASTA National conventions and also invited to present at the Texas Music Educators Association convention and the Arkansas Music Educators Association.
-His interest in literature and music has earned two invitations to lecture at the International Short Story Conferences in Ireland and Portugal.
-In his free time, he is an avid distance runner, woodworker, and tries to keep up with his three sons.
+Dr. Baldwin has served on the boards of the Maryland and Utah American String Teachers Association state chapters and has chaired the ASTA state solo competition and certificate-program examinations.
+Dr. Baldwin has presented lectures at eight ASTA National conventions and has also been invited to present at the Texas Music Educators Association convention and the Arkansas Music Educators Association.

 bottom of page